Corn Dog (American football)

-Corn Dog is the name of a misdirection offensive play used by the Kansas City Chiefs during Super Bowl LVII on February 12, 2023.
+Corn Dog is the name of a misdirection/lead astray offensive play used by the Kansas City Chiefs during Super Bowl LVII on February 12, 2023.
 The play was called twice by head coach Andy Reid and offensive coordinator Eric Bieniemy, resulting in two crucial touchdowns in the Chiefs' 38–35 victory over the Philadelphia Eagles.
 The unusual name and deceptive design of the play attracted widespread attention, and the plays have been considered crucial to the game's outcome.

 Background

 Leading up to Super Bowl LVII, the Kansas City Chiefs were renowned for their creative and unorthodox offensive playbook under head coach Andy Reid.

 The Chiefs' offense, led by quarterback Patrick Mahomes, frequently used shifts, motion, and misdirection to disorient opposing defenses.
 The "Corn Dog" play drew inspiration from a similar misdirection concept run against the Eagles by the Jacksonville Jaguars earlier in the 2022 NFL season.

 Design and execution

 The "Corn Dog" play features a pre-snap motion that tricks defenders into anticipating a jet sweep or shallow crossing route, only for the motioning wide receiver to suddenly stop and pivot back toward the sideline.
 This misdirection exploits defenses in man coverage and often results in the receiver being left wide open.

 The Chiefs successfully ran the play twice in Super Bowl LVII: